List of equipment of the Australian Army: Aircraft

 In 2021, the Army leased 2 AgustaWestland AW139s from Toll for the 5th Aviation Regiment under an Army Commercial Helicopter program due to issues with the MRH90 Taipan.
 The AW139s were to be used for aircrew training, exercises and civil emergency response.
 In 2023, the Army leased another AW139 from Toll for the 5th Aviation Regiment.
 In 2024, the Australian government announced that it would lease 5 H135T3 helicopters from the United Kingdom Ministry of Defence for five years to maintain "essential training requirements" for Army pilots.
 The helicopters designated Juno HT.1s in the UK will be based at the Oakey Army Aviation Centre.
 In December 2024, the Army commenced operating the H135s which replaced the 3 AW139s leased from Toll in Quarter 2, 2025.

-Unmanned Aerial Vehicles
+Unmanned aerial systems

 In May 2023, the Australian Defence Force ceased using Chinese made DJI drones because of security concerns.
 The Army had operated a fleet of DJI Phantom 4 drones since 2018.
 In January 2024, the Department of Defence's Advanced Strategic Capabilities Accelerator (ASCA) established the "Sovereign UAS Challenge" awarding 11 Australian companies a total of A$1.2 million to develop prototype drones.

+Under DEF129-SUAS, formerly known as Land 129 Phase 4B, the Army will acquire the SYPAQ Corvo X Small Uncrewed Aerial System (SUAS) and the Quantum-Systems Vector 2-in-1 fixed-wing eVTOL small uncrewed aerial systems (SUAS).
+According to a March 2026 edition of Army News, the Vector will replace the in-service WASP and PUMA SUAS soon.